kgiszewski/LearnUmbraco7/z-Appendix D - Config Files/10 - Environment Specific Configs.md

 You can even preview the changes before having to push them to the server.

->Thank you to Stefan Kip for pointing out this plugin to use.
+>Thank you to Stefan Kip and Sebastiaan Janssen for pointing out this plugin to use.

 [<Back 09 - Others](09 - Others.md)